Table of Contents

 8.1 Design Considerations

-The datasheet contains a critical caution regarding application scope.
-These LEDs are intended for standard commercial and industrial electronics.
-They are not designed or qualified for applications where failure could directly jeopardize life or health, such as:
+The datasheet contains important warnings regarding the scope of application.
+These LEDs are suitable for standard commercial and industrial electronic products.
+They are not designed or certified for use in situations where failure could directly endanger life or health, such as:

 - Aviation control systems